 illustrations while maintaining a unified look.
 This type of wall decor tells a

 story while still feeling refined and intentional.
+Choose a mirror with a

 unique frame to add personality.
 Gold, black metal, or carved wooden frames